This article will show you how to use Packing Rules. There are 3 Methods of Shipping you can set on a Packing Rule:

 Pack According to Box Rules (Best-fit)

-B- When the boxes don’t have “Apply to all products” ticked and they’re assigned to a dimensional that has “Default for all products” checked.
-In this scenario, ShipperHQ will use the possible packing boxes assigned on the rule to choose from.
-(It will only use this dimensional rule if the product passing from the e-commerce platform that doesn’t have a dimensional rule assigned to).
+- In this scenario, ShipperHQ will use the possible packing boxes assigned within the rule to choose from.
+(It will only use this packing rule if the product passing from the e-commerce platform that doesn’t have a different packing rule assigned to it).

-1. To enable Dimensional Rules in your store, you need to enable the Dimensional Rules advanced feature from your Features page in ShipperHQ.
+- Enable the Dimensional Packing advanced feature from your Features page in ShipperHQ.

-After possible boxes have been selected, just save the rule to apply changes.
+- After possible boxes have been selected, Save the rule.

 Optional – Default Rule for all Products